 There are multiple companies/startups which are brave enough to tackle the toughest challenge in the targeted attacks game – preventing infiltration – I call it, facing the enemy at the gate.
 In this ad-hoc list I have included only technologies which aim to block attacks at real-time – there are many other startups which approach static or behavioral scanning in a unique and disruptive way such as Cylance and CyberReason or Bit9 + Carbon Black (list from @RickHolland) which were excluded for sake of brevity and focus.

 Technologies which isolate the user applications with a virtualized environment.
 The philosophy behind it is that even if there was an exploitation in the application still it won’t propagate to the computer environment and the attack will be contained.
-From an engineering point of view I think these guys have the most challenging task as the balance between isolation and usability has inverse correlation in productivity and it all involves virtualization on an end-point which is a difficult task on its own.
-Leading players are Bromium and Invincea, well established startups with very good traction in the market.
+From an engineering point of view, I think these guys have the most challenging task as the balance between isolation and usability has an inverse correlation in productivity and it all involves virtualization on an end-point which is a difficult task on its own.
+Leading players are Bromium and Invincea, well-established startups with very good traction in the market.

 Exploitation Detection & Prevention